xinyaocse/EchoLLM_Code/README.md

 ### Initialization

-The *Initialization_script* folder contains the necessary ​​Lua scripts​​ and ​​initialization files required​​ for establishing a connection with mmWave Studio.
+The *Initialization_script* folder contains the necessary ​​Lua script​ and ​​initialization file required​​ for establishing a connection with mmWave Studio.
 To proceed:

 - ​​Launch mmWave Studio​​ and select the correct ​​serial port​​.
 - Run the initialization scripts until ​​"SUCCESS"​​ is displayed.